Python List - Access Items - list[index], list[range]

 Python List - Access Items

-To access list items individually, you can use index just like an array.
-You can also access a range of items in the list by giving range as index.
+To access list items individually, you can use an index just like an array.
+You can also access a range of items in the list by specifying a range as an index.

-In this tutorial, we shall go through some examples, to understand how to access items in a Python list.
+In this tutorial, we will go through examples to understand how to access items in a Python list step-by-step.

 Examples

-1: Access a single item in given list using index
+1: Access a single item in a given list using index

 Python Program